-The suspension of the government’s new holiday rules and a lack of people with disabilities in some workplaces are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Malta in the third quarter of 2018.
+The reactions of social partners to the latest developments in the Brexit negotiations, the government’s labour market strategy and a proposed new statutory code on sexual harassment in the workplace are the main topics of interest in this article.
+This country update reports on the latest developments in working life in the UK in the fourth quarter of 2018.

-The outcome of the Swedish election in September and the working conditions of Swedish firefighters in the wake of the summer’s unprecedented wild fires are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Sweden in the third quarter of 2018.
+Gender wage differences, the participation of older workers in the labour force and the 80-year-old agreement that established the framework for collective bargaining in Sweden are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Sweden in the fourth quarter of 2018.

-The consequences of the recent amendments to the Working Time Act and the presentation of a draft bill by the government on a far-reaching social security reform are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Austria in the third quarter of 2018.
+Planned amendments to the minimum income scheme, the start of the annual bargaining round and the opening of GPA-djp negotiations for crowdworkers are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Austria in the fourth quarter of 2018.

 Eurofound's representativeness studies are designed to allow the European Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU).
 This series consists of studies of the representativeness of employer and worker organisations in various sectors.